Pelosi meets Singapore leaders at start of Asia tour

 The Biden administration has tried to assure Beijing there was no reason to “come to blows” and that if such a visit occurred, it would signal no change in U.S. policy.

 The United States switched diplomatic recognition from Taipei to Beijing in 1979, but maintains informal relations with the island.
-Washington is obligated by federal law to see that Taiwan has the means to defend itself.
+Washington is obligated by the Taiwan Relations Act, a federal law, to see that Taiwan has the means to defend itself.

 Washington’s “One China policy” says it takes no position on the status of the two sides but wants their dispute resolved peacefully.
 Beijing promotes an alternative “One China principle” that says they are one country and the Communist Party is its leader.